 South Carolina State Flag

-South Carolina State Car Flags Car Flags are often displayed to represent of an individual's allegiance to their state.
+Car Flags are often displayed to represent of an individual's allegiance to their state.
 South Carolina State car flags are used by their owners as mobile emblems of their home.
 Car flags are usually made from strong materials and are attached to a car via a pole and clip window attachment.

-History, Description, Colors and Symbols of the South Carolina State Flag The South Carolina flag is the official identifying symbol of the state, the design of which is established by law in the constitution of the "Palmetto State".
+The South Carolina flag is the official identifying symbol of the state, the design of which is established by law in the constitution of the "Palmetto State".
 What does the flag stand for?
 The colors, devices and emblems displayed on the South Carolina State Flag are not arbitrary but have a definite symbolic meaning.
 The description, history and meaning of the symbols and colors of the South Carolina State Flag are as follows:

-Capital: Columbia Date of Statehood: 23 May 1788 (8th state) "Palmetto State" Flag Ratio: 2:3
+Date of Statehood: 23 May 1788

 What is the design of the South Carolina state flag?